 Hal Finney was a cryptographic pioneer, cypherpunk activist and the first person ever to receive a bitcoin transaction.
 Coincidentally or not, he also was a neighbor of Dorian Nakamoto.
 A Caltech engineering graduate and a developer for the PGP Corporation, he had the required skills to create a cryptocurrency from scratch and was the first person to improve the Bitcoin source code after Satoshi.

 Finney died in August 2014 and was cryopreserved by the Alcor Life Extension Foundation.
 Hopefully one day the technology to revive him will be invented and he can provide more clarity on the issue if it has not been resolved by then.
-For now you can see all the many facts pointing to Hal being Satoshi here.
+For now you can read up on the many facts pointing to Hal being Satoshi here.

-Nice Szabo, self-described “Blockchain, cryptocurrency, and smart contracts pioneer,” was in contact with like Hal Finney and his name often comes up as a possible Satoshi despite his claims otherwise.
+Nick Szabo, self-described “Blockchain, cryptocurrency, and smart contracts pioneer,” was in contact with Hal Finney, and his name often comes up as a possible Satoshi despite his claims otherwise.
 People who think he may be the creator of Bitcoin point out his proposal for a decentralized currency called bit gold from 2005 which uses similar concepts to those eventually perfected by Bitcoin.
 For a breakdown of the facts pointing to Nick Szabo being Satoshi read this article.
 However, there are also many arguments against Szabo as Satoshi.

 Craig Wright is mostly thought of as a conman these days but there was once a time when some of the most prominent names in the crypto community thought he was Satoshi.
 This abrasive character is an Australian academic and businessman who first emerged in December 2015 with reports in Wired and Gizmodo.
 Since then he tried to force people to accept him as the creator of Bitcoin in various unconvincing ways, such as lawsuits against his critics.
 For the latest developments in the Craig Wright claiming to be Satoshi Nakamoto saga see here.